Alonso-del-Arte/chess/doc/Terminology.md

 * **Castling** &mdash; A special move in which the king and a rook come together for the king's protection.
 See [the game rules](GameRules.md#Castling) for details.
 Castling is not allowed in some variants, like antichess.
+* **Center** &mdash; The four squares on the board that each has a corner that is the geometrical center of the board.
 * **Center game** &mdash; Openings in which both White and Black make plays for the center of the board with pawns.
 See [Openings](OpeningsAndDefenses.md) for more details.